 Key takeaways

-It’s not 2019 anymore … or any of the 10 years that preceded it.
-The pandemic period, inclusive of the crisis response and aftermath, roused an entirely new set of circumstances upon which the economy and markets are just now establishing their footing.
-For equity investors, we believe this burgeoning regime change means a different opportunity set than the one that prevailed over the past decade and a half ― and one that favors alpha (excess return) over beta (market return).
+The pandemic period, inclusive of the crisis response and aftermath, roused an entirely new set of circumstances upon which the economy and markets are establishing their footing.
+For equity investors, we believe this regime change means a different opportunity set than the one that prevailed over the past decade and a half ― and one that favors alpha (excess return) over beta (market return).

-We see stock selection becoming more important as individual companies adapt to a higher-inflation, higher-rate world with varying degrees of dynamism and success.
+As the age of extreme moderation in inflation, rates and volatility ends, we see stock selection becoming more important as individual companies adapt to the new regime with varying degrees of dynamism and success.

 The end ― and beginning ― of an era

-Capturing the essence of the market regime now in formation requires context and reflection on the dynamics that existed prior to the current moment.
-The years following the 2008 Global Financial Crisis (GFC) were marked by 1) fragility and 2) accommodation.
+Capturing the essence of the new market regime requires context and reflection on the dynamics that existed prior to the current moment.
+The years following the 2008 Global Financial Crisis (GFC) were marked by 1) fragility and 2) unprecedented accommodation.
 Households and businesses were recovering from a deep recession and fallout from financial and corporate failures.
-For its part, the Federal Reserve (Fed) cut rates to stimulate the economy and help consumers and businesses heal, propping up markets in the process.
+For its part, the Federal Reserve (Fed) cut rates to near zero and implemented quantitative easing for the first time to stimulate the economy and help consumers and businesses heal, propping up markets in the process.

-Fast forward to 2020 and the COVID-19 crisis, a time marked by a global economic shutdown and restart and an unprecedented infusion of monetary and fiscal support that was far greater than that seen during the GFC even as the earlier crisis imposed a more potent shock to GDP.
+Fast forward to 2020 and the COVID-19 crisis.
+It was a time marked by a global economic shutdown and restart and an unprecedented combination of monetary and fiscal support that was far greater than that seen during the GFC even as the earlier crisis imposed a more potent shock to GDP.
 Consumer pockets were padded with stimulus money and demand for goods was great ― but supply was limited, having been disrupted by pandemic-related closures.

-Today, economies are bearing the burden of supply-side inflation ignited by the crisis, accommodated by fiscal and monetary stimulus, and exacerbated by war in Ukraine.
-Central banks are now vigilantly raising rates to combat soaring prices.
-Sticky elements of inflation, such as wages, will be harder to bring down, in our view, setting the stage for higher inflation and interest rates for longer, just as stock valuations also are higher.
+What followed was supply-side inflation ignited by the crisis, accommodated by fiscal and monetary stimulus, which was further exacerbated by war in Ukraine.
+Central banks vigilantly raised rates to combat soaring prices.
+While inflation is beginning to moderate, sticky elements such as wages are proving harder to bring down, setting the stage for higher inflation and interest rates for longer, just as stock valuations also are higher.

 Investment implications: An alpha imperative